Learning Cross-View Object Correspondence via Cycle-Consistent Mask Prediction¶

 Limitations & Future Work¶

-- Ego Query performance remains slightly below O-MaMa (41.95 vs. 42.57); segmentation of small objects in exocentric views still has room for improvement.
+- Ego Query performance slightly trails O-MaMa; segmentation of small objects in exocentric views still has room for improvement.

-- TTT requires additional gradient update steps at inference time, increasing latency.
+- TTT requires extra gradient update steps during inference, increasing latency.

-- The visibility prediction (CLS Head) is trained in a post-hoc manner, separate from the main model, which may limit joint optimization.
+- Visibility prediction (CLS Head) uses a post-training strategy separate from the main model, which may limit joint optimization effects.

 Related Work & Insights¶

-- O-MaMa: A mask-matching method that relies on FastSAM to pre-generate candidates; the proposed end-to-end approach is more straightforward.
+- O-MaMa: A mask-matching method that relies on FastSAM for candidates; ours is a more concise end-to-end approach.

 Rating¶